* Dollar index hovers near 10-month peak after rally

 The U.S. jobs report due at 1230 GMT could provide a clue.
 A Reuters survey of economists showed payrolls probably increased by 233,000 in July.

-While that would be a step down from June’s hefty increase of 288,000 jobs, it would still represent a sixth straight month that employment has expanded by more than 200,000, a stretch not seen since 1997.
+While that would be less than June’s hefty increase of 288,000 jobs, it would still represent a sixth straight month that employment has expanded by more than 200,000, a stretch not seen since 1997.

 With the Federal Reserve playing coy on when interest rates will rise, markets are looking more and more to economic data to make their own bets.